 - Review of your overall health

-Depending on the outcome of these initial tests, your cataract doctor may request other testing if other eye issues are suspected.
+Depending on the outcome of these initial tests, your cataract doctor may request additional testing if other eye issues are suspected.

 The retinal examination requires that your eyes be dilated so it is easier for the doctor to see the back of your eye.
 Because of this fact, you may want to have someone drive you home after your cataract evaluation.